spatialos/gdk-for-unity/docs/setup-and-installing.md

 <%(/Expandable)%>

+<%(Callout type="alert" message="
-<%(Callout type="alert" message="You need to select Linux Build Support during your setup because all server-workers in a cloud deployment run in a Linux environment.
-When you come to build your project, in the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.")%>
+* You need **Linux** build support.
+This is because server-workers in a cloud deployment run in a Linux environment.
+In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.<br/>
+* You need **Mac** build support if you are developing on a Windows PC and want to share your game with Mac users.<br/>
+* You need **Windows** build support if you are developing on a Mac and want to share your game with Windows PC users. <br/>
+* Unity gives you build support for your development machine (Windows or Mac) by default.")%>

 <%(#Expandable title="Having problems?")%>
 If you need help using the GDK, please come and talk to us about the software and the documentation via: